Data Model Design for Search

 Primary Key

 A primary key field is a fundamental component of a schema, as it uniquely identifies each entity within a collection.
-Defining a primary key is mandatory, and to do so, you need to choose a scalar field with either integer or string data type.
-To simplify the assignment process, you have the option to enable auto_id
+Defining a primary key is mandatory.
+It shall be scalar field of integer or string type and marked as is_primary=True

 For further details, refer to Primary Field & AutoID.

-The Partition Key is a strategic feature designed to optimize the search process through partitioning.
-By designating a specific scalar field as the Partition Key and specifying filtering criteria based on this key during searches, the search scope can be effectively limited to only the relevant partitions.
+To speed up the search, you can optionally turn on partitioning.
+By designating a specific scalar field for partitioning and specifying filtering criteria based on this field during searches, the search scope can be effectively limited to only the relevant partitions.
 This method significantly enhances the efficiency of retrieval operations by reducing the search domain.

 For further details, refer to Use Partition Key.